oricardomiranda/CS50W/Final Project/README.md

 python manage.py runserver
 ```

+Access the application in your web browser at http://localhost:8000

 ## Requirements
 This website was built using [Django](https://github.com/django/django)
 The backend of this website is coded in Python
 The frontend of this website is codd in Javascript
 The application must be mobile-responsive

+# Additional Information

 ## Specifications